pantheon-systems/documentation/source/content/guides/autopilot/08-autopilot-faq.md

 - Drupal sites that use Integrated Composer are compatible with Autopilot.

-- Sites using Drupal 7 or 8 must also use Drush 8 to be compatible with Autopilot.
+- Sites on Drupal 7 or 8 that are **not** using Integrated Composer, must use Drush 8 to be compatible with Autopilot.

 ## Does Autopilot support Terminus actions?